 Establish the operating voltage range of the local mains supply and the specified kVA, kVAr, and kW.
 Consider the full range of the required operating duty against the alternator operating chart (capability diagram).
 A co-generation application is a continuous fixed duty, always within the 'BR' category, and no overload capability is expected.

-The recommended level of protection for an embedded application is given below.
+See Table 6 for the recommended level of protection for an embedded application.